Microsoft-CISL/MLOS/batch/README.md

 class Task:

-    """Represents a task that can be either driver or worker
+    """Represents a task that can be either driver or worker or

     """